What a week it has been with events celebrating the very best in design at the London Design Festival.

 As well as many of the established names we represent, it was great to discover some new talent, and make connections with designers and makers from across the UK.
 Dean Ford, our marketing director, was there to meet with friends old and new.
-We hope to bring you new products and collaborations in the near future!
+We hope to bring you new products, premium furnishings and collaborations in the near future!

 With a few more days still to go, it’s not too late to enjoy London Design Festival for yourself.

-At times it can be tricky to make the right selection, particularly if choosing from several colours, combinations and shades.
+At times it can be tricky to make the right selection.
+Particularly if making a choice from several colours, combinations and shades.

 In this article we give you a number of useful, fool-proof tips that will help you get the perfect match for your room, office, or other space, while reflecting its individuality.

 Firstly, get the feel for the room you are working with and think about what you would like to change about it, and what to keep.
-What kind of mood are you trying to achieve, what furniture do you have, or are you planning to buy, and would you like the space to feel cosier, and more boutique-like, or airier and more open?
+What kind of mood are you trying to achieve?
+What furniture do you have, or are you planning to buy?
+Would you like the space to feel cosier, and more boutique-like?
+Or airier and more open?

 At this point you will need to take the size and proportion of the interior and its dimensions into account.
-The rule here is that light colours such as white, cream or magnolia help open up the space and make it appear bigger, while darker colours like dark brown or burgundy, visually reduce the size of your room and give it a cosy mood.
+The rule here is that light colours such as white, cream or magnolia help open up the space and make it appear bigger.
+Darker colours like dark brown or burgundy, visually reduce the size of your room and give it a cosy mood.

-Knowing how to use contrasting paints when choosing the right colour for your ceiling can play a key part in how your room will look and feel in the end.
-If the space you are working with is large and has a high ceiling, it is worth considering a contrasting shade, to bring the airy feel down a bit, however if you are working with a smaller interior, then sharp contrasts should be avoided.
+Knowing how to use contrasting paints when choosing the right colours for your ceiling can play a key part in how your room will look and feel in the end.
+If the space you are working with is large and has a high ceiling, it is worth considering a contrasting shade.
+This will bring the airy feel down a bit.
+However if you are working with a smaller interior, then sharp contrasts should be avoided.

-Natural and artificial light are key factors in how the colours look at different times of the day, and need to be looked at when when choosing the colour scheme for your room.
+Natural and artificial light are key factors in how the colours look at different times of the day.
+They need to be looked at when when choosing the colour scheme for your room.

 Get stuck in!

-The best way to choose the right colours and shades is to start experimenting with paints, colour palettes and various phone apps, thanks to which you can get an idea of what the final results might look like.
-It is important to remember that virtual results will differ from the real ones, and that they can only be used to get a gist of what the space will look like in the end.
+The best way of choosing the right colours and shades is to start experimenting.
+Try different paints, colour palettes and various phone apps.
+Thanks to these you can get an idea of what the final results might look like.
+It is important to remember that virtual results will differ from the real ones.
+And that they can only be used to get a gist of what the space will look like in the end.

-One of the most useful ways to see how colours might play out, is to get several paint samples and paint small sections of the walls, let the paint dry, evaluate the result, and choose your favourite colour, or colour scheme.
+One of the most useful ways to see how colours might play out, is to get several paint samples.
+Paint small sections of the walls, let the paint dry, evaluate the result.
+Then choose your favourite colour, or colour scheme.
 If this can’t be done, then a visit to a décor shop and picking up some printed colour palettes and putting them against the walls of your interior might just do the trick.

 Tone and colour family are vital factors that have an impact on how the room will feel.
 Colour tones can be warm, cool, or neutral; each of these have different properties.
 Cool tones can make a room feel more spacious, while warm tones give a cosy feel to the interior.

-Whites and beiges are good for creating a neutral feel, however they almost always have either, a cool or warm tone, so you can play with these to achieve a different effect.
+Whites and beiges are good for creating a neutral feel, however they almost always have either, a cool or warm tone.
+This means you can play with these to achieve a different effect.

-It is always advisable to explore a number of options and combinations before deciding on the colour scheme for the interior, taking into account the interior itself, but also the furniture and accessories that you have, or are planning to buy.
-Choosing the right colour is a real game-changer, so don’t be afraid to get immersed in a rainbow!
+It is always advisable to explore a number of options and combinations before deciding on the colour scheme for the interior.
+Take into account the interior itself, and also the furniture and accessories that you have, or are planning to buy.
+Choosing the right colour is a real game-changer.
+Don’t be afraid to get immersed in a rainbow!

 What we see in our daily surroundings really affects how we feel.
 Our space can give us sense of calmness, energise us, evoke a multitude of different types of feelings.
 Centuries of civilisation, backed up by strong research show that we are fond of certain patterns, sounds, colours, and that well thought-through space, which ticks certain boxes, could be extremely beneficial to our health, reduce stress levels and increase productivity.
 So what is the main aspect that we are encouraged to consider?